paulbricman/paulbricman.github.io/docs/tools/autocards.md

 One of the few estimates I found on how much time an experienced researcher spends on creating flashcards based on a paper is listed below.
 From early hands-on experience with Autocards, this can reliably be brought down to around 5 minutes, *after* first reading it.

 {: .quote }
-I typically spend 10 to 60 minutes Ankifying a paper, with the duration depending on my judgment of the value I'm getting from the paper.
-However, if I'm learning a great deal, and finding it interesting, I keep reading and Ankifying.[^21]
+I typically spend 10 to 60 minutes Ankifying a paper, with the duration depending on my judgment of the value I'm getting from the paper.[^21]

 ### The Bookworm